scicloj/clay/README.md

 ![Clay logo](resources/Clay.svg)

-Clay is a REPL-friendly Clojure tool for a dynamic workflow of data visualization and literate programming.
+Clay is a REPL-friendly Clojure tool for data visualization and literate programming.

 It also offers a set of tools to integrate Clojure literate programming with the [Quarto](https://quarto.org/) publishing system.